Việt Nam Quốc Dân Đảng

 From 1928, the VNQDĐ attracted attention through its assassinations of French officials and Vietnamese collaborators.
 A turning point came in February 1929 with the Bazin assassination, the killing of a French labour recruiter widely despised by local Vietnamese people.
 Although the perpetrators' precise affiliation was unclear, the French colonial authorities held the VNQDĐ responsible.
 Between 300 and 400 of the party's approximately 1,500 members were detained in the resulting crackdown.
 Many of the leaders were arrested, but Học managed to escape.

 In late 1929, the party was weakened by an internal split.
-Under increasing French pressure, the VNQDĐ leadership switched tactics, replacing a strategy of isolated clandestine attacks against individuals with a plan to expel the French in a single blow with a large-scale popular uprising.
+Under increasing French pressure the VNQDĐ leadership switched tactics, replacing a strategy of isolated clandestine attacks against individuals with a plan to expel the French in a single blow with a large-scale popular uprising.
 After stockpiling home-made weapons, the VNQDĐ launched the Yên Bái mutiny on February 10, 1930, with the aim of sparking a widespread revolt.
 VNQDĐ forces combined with disaffected Vietnamese troops, who mutinied against the French colonial army.
 The mutiny was quickly put down, with heavy French retribution.
 Học and other leading figures were captured and executed and the VNQDĐ never regained its political strength in the country.

 Some remaining factions sought peaceful means of struggle, while other groups fled across the border to Kuomintang bases in the Yunnan province of China, where they received arms and training.
-Meanwhile, during the 1930s, Ho Chi Minh's Indochinese Communist Party (ICP) has a mass following and became the overwhelming bulk of the independence movement.
+Meanwhile, during the 1930s, the Ho Chi Minh's Indochinese Communist Party (ICP) began to gain followers, before being repressed following the failed 1940 Cochinchina Uprising.
 Vietnam was occupied by Japan during World War II and, in the chaos that followed the Japanese surrender in 1945, the VNQDĐ and the ICP briefly joined forces in the fight for Vietnamese independence.
 However, after a falling-out, Ho purged the VNQDĐ, leaving his communist-dominated Viet Minh unchallenged as the foremost anti-colonial militant organisation.
 As a part of the post-war settlement that ended the First Indochina War, Vietnam was partitioned into two zones.
-The remnants of the VNQDĐ fled to the capitalist south, where they remained until the Fall of Saigon in 1975 and the reunification of Vietnam under communist rule.
+The remnants of the VNQDĐ fled to South Vietnam, where they remained until the Fall of Saigon in 1975 and the reunification of Vietnam under communist rule.
 Today, the party survives only among overseas Vietnamese.